unclesyova/DSnanodegree_Project1/README.md

 Brief IT trends analysis, including educational levels of people working in the field, salary changes and programming languages popularity.
 The analysis is based on StackOverflow surveys of the years 2014-2020.

+### Motivation
+The motivation for this project is to better understand the recent trends in IT industry.

 ### List of files
 * IT_trends.ipyb - The source code.